-This can be carried over to the adult life as being “unforgiving” towards one’s own human shortcomings, or to expect a close-to-perfection performance from others.
-Holding oneself and others to high standards may bear fruits in the professional life, but can also obstruct the natural flow of love and light into one’s heart.
+This can be carried over to adult life as being “unforgiving” towards one’s own human shortcomings or expecting a close-to-perfection performance from others.
+Holding oneself and others to high standards may bear fruits in professional life, but can also obstruct the natural flow of love and light into one’s heart.
 With Saturn in this configuration, it is possible that one or both parental figures related to the child based on his or her “performance” rather than based on the simple fact of “belonging”.

 Therefore, the individual may later reproduce this attitude by being unable to love without “terms and conditions”.
 A typical statement by a parent, in this case, would be, “I love you only if…” which can very well be reproduced as a statement said by the individual later in life to his or her partner or child.
 An awareness of such an inherited behavior is crucial in order to overcome the limits of one’s emotional existence and to open up one’s heart to the flow of cosmic love.
 Otherwise, many beautiful opportunities to give love and receive love may be lost as a result of the reinstatement of parental conditioning.

 The structure of consciousness is formed around the notions of “organization” and “resourcefulness”.
 If Saturn is functioning in a healthy manner, consciousness will be structured based on a tendency to efficiently organize life experiences within a well-constructed hierarchy.
 Organization of Perception would be the “default” context through which conscious life is understood.
 The conscious mind would tend to “prioritize” concepts and produce “tiered configurations” which can then be practically used as guidelines to materialize one’s ambitions in life.